-8. Ensure staff are aware of their health and safety responsibilities.
+- Ensure staff are aware of their Health & Safety responsibilities.

-9. Periodically update the Board of Directors as appropriate.
+- Periodically update the Governing Body as appropriate.

 All Staff (including volunteers)

-All staff have a statutory obligation to co-operate with the requirements of this policy and to take care of their own Health and Safety and that of others affected by their activities by:
+All staff have a statutory obligation to co-operate with the requirements of this policy and to take care of their own Health & Safety and that of others affected by their activities by:

-- Supporting the schools health and safety arrangements
+- Supporting the schools Health & Safety arrangements.

-- Not interfering with health and safety arrangements or misusing equipment
+- Not interfering with Health & Safety arrangements or misusing equipment.

 Health & Safety Representative

-The Site Officer is the Health & Safety Representative for the school and will manage, advise and co-ordinate local safety matters on behalf of, and under the direction of the Health & Safety Officer.
+The Estates manager is the Health & Safety Representative for the school and will manage, advise and co-ordinate local safety matters on behalf of, and under the direction of the Health & Safety Officer.
 He will represent the staff with regard to their Health & Safety at work.
 He is expected to promote a positive safety culture throughout the school and carry out the Health & Safety duties appropriate to their role in accordance with current guidance and legislative requirements.
-He is to work within his level of competence and seek appropriate guidance and direction from the Health & Safety Officer, Headteacher or through the school’s Health & Safety external support as required.
+He is to work within his level of competence and seek appropriate guidance and direction from the Health & Safety Officer, Head Teacher or through the school’s Health & Safety external support as required.